-Orchiopexy is a surgery to lower the testicles into the scrotum.
+Orchiopexy is surgery to lower the testicles into the scrotum.
 Testicles should move down from the belly into the scrotum before birth.
-Some boys are born with 1 or both testicles still inside the belly or groin.
-This is called undescended testicles .
+Some boys are born with one or both testicles still inside the belly or groin.
+This is called undescended testicles.

 |© 2009 Nucleus Medical Media, Inc.|

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 - Excess bleeding

 - Problems from anesthesia, such as wheezing or sore throat

 - Injury to nearby structures

 - Testicle moves back into the groin

 Prior to Procedure

 The surgical team may meet with you to talk about: